by A. Orange

 Update: 17 July 2004:

-And can you believe that the clinic — PAAC, the "Portland Alternative Addiction Center" — is still in business, still "helping" alcoholics and addicts, still poking the addicts with acupuncture needles and still selling the same B.S.?
+And can you believe that the clinic — PAAC, the "Portland Alternative Addiction Center" — is still in business (at NW 8th Avenue and Burnside in downtown Portland), still "helping" alcoholics and addicts, still poking the addicts with acupuncture needles and still selling the same B.S.?

 Update: December 14, 2009: